Thundermaker300/RoundReports/README.md

 * This plugin requires **Newtonsoft.json** in your plugin's dependencies folder in order to work.
 Click [here](https://github.com/Thundermaker300/RoundReports/releases/download/v0.5.5/Newtonsoft.Json.dll) to download it.
 * Statistics from users with Do Not Track (DNT) enabled are treated differently, please see "Note on DNT Players" section below.

+## Supported Plugins
+* SCP-008-X
+* SCP-035
+* Serpent's Hand
+* UIU (Unusual Incidents Unit)

 ## Commands
 ### pausereport
 Permission: rr.pause
 Disables reporting for the duration of the round.
 Automatically unpauses at the start of the next round.

 ### addremark / remark
 Permission: rr.remark
 Adds a remark to the report.
 Can be used to specify event rounds & etc.

 ## Note on DNT Players
 Players with Do Not Track enabled will never have their username present on reports.
 How their stats are handled is based on the `ExcludeDNTUsers` config.
 If this config is set to `true`, no stats at all will be recorded except for kill logs (in which case their name will be removed).
 If this config is set to `false`, their stats will still be included but their name will be removed.
 Do Not Track players will never be included in the MVP statistics, regardless of this setting's value.